jcatw/hackscience.github.io/_posts/2014-11-13-heart-emacs.md

 			)))
 {% endhighlight %}

+Simple, right?
+Go to the beginning, find &s, replace them, then go the beginning, find <s, replace them, etc.  Emacs is great for automating these little tasks.

-You know, a glorified text editor / actually-really-a-lisp-environment is going to have real trouble competing with something like, say, IntelliJ IDEA, when, say, you are working on some [monsterous enterprise java thing](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition)
+But, a glorified text editor / actually-really-a-lisp-environment is going to have real trouble competing with something like, say, IntelliJ IDEA, when, say, you are working on some [monsterous enterprise java thing](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition)